JimmyQing/JimmyQing.github.io/_pages/about.md

 **Interested in graduate studies, internships or collaborations?
 Contact me！**

 # 🔥 News
+- `2023.12.05` Our poster "A Lightweight 3D Skeleton Aware Gesture Recognition for Human-Robot Interaction" won "Excellent Poster Awards" in the 2023 IEEE RoBio-Workshop!
 - `2023.10.18` Our paper "Oropharynx Visual Detection by Using a Multi-attention Single Shot Multibox Detector for Human-Robot Collaborative Oropharynx Sampling" has been accepted by IEEE Transactions on Human-Machine Systems!
 - `2023.10.18` Our paper "Lightweight Feedforward Network for Skeleton-based Action Recognition Based on Information Sharing Mechanism" has been accepted by Pattern Recognition!
 - `2023.10.18` Our paper "GTFormer: 3D Driver Body Pose Estimation in Video with Graph Convolution Network and Transformer" has been accepted by IEEE Transactions on Intelligent Vehicles!